 Participants allocated to the intervention arm will receive peripheral vasopressor infusion during the initial 48 hour study period.
+An appropriately trained and delegated member of the research team will be responsible for the initial prescription for participants who will receive treatment with peripheral norepinephrine.
 For the purposes of dosing, patient weight should be rounded to the nearest 10kg, based on either estimated weight or recent weight recorded in medical notes.
 Dosing is not capped for weight and dosing tables are in appendix A up to 120kg.
-For weights higher than this the dose must be calculated manually as detailed below.,
+For weights higher than this the dose must be calculated manually as detailed below.